asgardeo/mobile-ui-sdks/docs/website/android/start.md

 Then call the `authenticationProvider.initializeAuthentication` to initialize the authentication process when the state is **AuthenticationState.Initial**.

 > [!IMPORTANT]
 > All the suspend functions should be called inside a coroutine scope.
-Suspended functions in the SDK are designed to be optimezed for `Dispatchers.IO` context.
+Suspended functions in the SDK are designed to be optimized for `Dispatchers.IO` context.

 ```kotlin
 @Composable